Magdalena Lamparska

 Magdalena Lamparska (born 6 January 1988, Słupsk, Poland) is a Polish film and theater actress.
 In 2011, Lamparska graduated from the Aleksander Zelwerowicz State Theatre Academy in Warsaw.

-Lamparska gained popularity in Poland with her role of Marta in TV series 39 and a Half (39 i pół) (2008–2009).
+Lamparska gained popularity in Poland with her role of Marta in the TV series 39 and a Half (39 i pół) (2008–2009).
 In 2020, she starred in the highly successful Netflix film 365 Days.
 In 2021, she was reported to be returning for two announced sequels to the film.